-The applicant must advise MEG at the time of making the application that it believes native title has been extinguished in relation to the proposed licence area and provide the necessary documents of evidence and information to MEG.
+The applicant must advise MEG at the time of making the application that it believes native title has been extinguished in relation to the proposed licence or authority area and provide the necessary documents of evidence and information to MEG.

 In some cases, the application will include a parcel of land that was included in a previous report in which MEG accepted that native title was extinguished in that area.
-If this is the case, MEG does not require an applicant to repeat the extinguishment assessment.
+If this is the case, MEG does not require an applicant to repeat the extinguishment assessment for that parcel of land.
 The applicant can establish that native title has been extinguished over the area by providing MEG with: